DP World Tour wins legal battle to impose sanctions on LIV players, according to reports

 - DP World Tour: Latest headlines and video

-The number of appellants grew to 16, although Sergio Garcia, Charl Schwartzel and Branden Grace withdrew from the case ahead of a five-day arbitration hearing by Sport Resolutions UK in February.
+The number of appellants grew to 16, although Sergio Garcia, Charl Schwartzel, Branden Grace and Otaegui withdrew from the case ahead of a five-day arbitration hearing by Sport Resolutions UK in February.

 A three-strong panel heard arguments from the DP World Tour and lawyers representing the LIV Golf players, with The Times reporting on Tuesday that a verdict has been reached in favour of the DP World Tour.